Battle of Fort Ridgely: Background

-Built between 1853-1855 in the southern part of what was then the territory of Minnesota, Fort Ridgely was the only military post between the Dakota Reservation and the settlers of central Minnesota.
+Built between 1853 and 1855 in the southern part of what was then the territory of Minnesota, Fort Ridgely was the only military post between the Dakota Reservation and the settlers of central Minnesota.
 As of August 18, 1862, the fort was garrisoned by 76 men and two officers of Company B of the 5th Minnesota Infantry Regiment, under the command of Captain John S. Marsh, who had fought in the Civil War in the First Battle of Bull Run.
 The fort had no stockade, trenches, or other fortifications.

 On August 18, 1862, the Lower Sioux Agency in Renville County, Minnesota, was attacked by Dakota men.
 They had come to the Agency to barter for the food that had been withheld from them and starvation had set in.
 The primary Indian Agent was against it, but the other men persuaded him to give the Dakota a small amount of porkback and flour.
 The Agent then added that the food would only be delivered to the reservation in the morning and only if the Dakota returned to the reservation immediately.
 Until that point, the well-armed Dakota men had stood by peacefully in the hot August temperatures.
 The greatly out-numbered 67 white men gathered there became uncomfortable with the stipulation and began to form small groups to head back to their homes.

 Fighting broke out as some of the Dakota men pursued the departing whites, while the rest surrounded those holed up in Agency buildings.
 Within a few hours 20 white settlers had been killed and 10 captured.
 Some white settlers escaped, heading for Fort Ridgely, while the majority tried to race for their homes and families.
 The men heading for their homes made plans to assemble in the morning to try to reach the fort.

 Mr. J.C.
 Dickinson, who seems to have been the first to escape, took his family in a wagon to Fort Ridgely, where nobody believed that there had been an attack.
 More settlers arrived, convincing Captain Marsh that the Agency had been attacked.
 Marsh ordered Drummer Charles M. Culver, a twelve-year-old (who would die in 1943, at 93, as Company B's last survivor) to beat the long-roll.
 About 74 men fell in, amongst who were Captain Marsh, Second Lieutenant Thomas P. Gere, about 4 sergeants, 7 corporals, and about 62 privates.
 Marsh chose 46 men, along with Dakota Interpreter Peter Quinn, to set out for the Agency.
 The soldiers passed burning buildings and numerous fresh corpses of men, women, and children on their way.